Faroe islands 101

 Take your time, find a good spot and sit to watch those puffins.
 Once you're "done" I recommend to continue walking and cross a little bridge.
 On the furthest corner of that small island lies a very nice lighthouse.

 In case you're planning this trip well ahead you can try returning to the mainland with a helicopter!
 The locals use it as public transportation so the government subsidies the cost.
 It's important to say that this is not a touristic flight in the sense that there's no guide who says "Here is the island of X and bla bla…".
-It's more of a flying bus 🙂 .
-To order a flight.
+It's more like a flying bus 🙂 .
+To book a flight.

 Local authorities ask that tourists don't use it in both directions due to the limited amount of passengers it can hold (about 10).
 The flight takes 11 minutes.